 Our Work » ALICE

-- More than half of all jobs in New Jersey pay less than $20 an hour; $40,000 annually
+- More than half – 53 percent – of all jobs in New Jersey pay less than $20 an hour, or $40,000 annually.

 ALICE is a real and significant population; by ignoring ALICE, we risk the future well-being of all our communities.
-Please join us in raising awareness about ALICE and stimulating a fresh dialogue among community leaders about how, together, we can provide ALICE an opportunity to succeed.
+Please join us in raising awareness about ALICE and continuing the dialogue among community leaders about how, together, we can provide ALICE an opportunity to succeed.
 Join the conversation on Facebook and Twitter.

 PDF Download the 2014 United Way ALICE Report to learn more about this population and their daily struggles.